Dimezis/BlurView/BlurView_3.0.md

 - It crashed on rendering of Hardware Bitmaps

-The new 3.0 version comes with a new API that's based on RenderNodes and RenderEffect (for API 31+ only, on older versions it falls back to the old code path).
+The new 3.0 version comes with a new API that's based on RenderNodes and RenderEffect (for API 31+ only, on older versions it falls back to the old code path).<br/>
-The View snapshotting is now fully hardware-accelerated, it supports all of the previously unsupported targets.
+The View snapshotting is now fully hardware-accelerated, it supports all of the previously unsupported targets.<br/>
 The View snapshotting has basically zero overhead.
-The BlurTarget records the snapshot on a RenderNode, and then draws the same RenderNode on the system canvas.
+The BlurTarget records the snapshot on a RenderNode, and then draws the same RenderNode on the system canvas.<br/>
-The RenderNode snapshot is automatically updated whenever the View hierarchy changes, there's 0 additional
+The RenderNode snapshot is automatically updated whenever the View hierarchy changes, there's 0 additional`invalidate()` or `draw()` calls.<br/>
-`invalidate()` or `draw()` calls.
 All this comes at the cost of a more complex API.

 ## Migration

-Now you have to wrap the content you want to blur into a `BlurTarget`, and pass it into the `setupWith()` method of the `BlurView`.
+Now you have to wrap the content you want to blur into a `BlurTarget`, and pass it into the `setupWith()` method of the `BlurView`.<br/>
-The BlurTarget may not contain a BlurView that targets the same BlurTarget.
+The BlurTarget may not contain a BlurView that targets the same BlurTarget.<br/>
-The BlurTarget may contain other BlurTargets and BlurViews though.
+The BlurTarget may contain other BlurTargets and BlurViews though.<br/>

-While the BlurView keeps honoring its position, scale, rotation transformations, you now have to manually notify it about certain changes.
+While the BlurView keeps honoring its position, scale, rotation transformations, you now have to manually notify it about certain changes.<br/>
-If you are animating the BlurView using `setTranslationX`, `setScaleX`, etc, you're fine and don't have to do anything extra.
+If you are animating the BlurView using `setTranslationX`, `setScaleX`, etc, you're fine and don't have to do anything extra.<br/>
-If you're animating it with `blurView.animate().translationX(...)...`, you have to attach an update listener to the animator and call `blurView.notifyTranslationXChanged(...)` on every update.
+If you're animating it with `blurView.animate().translationX(...)...`, you have to attach an update listener to the animator and call `blurView.notifyTranslationXChanged(...)` on every update.<br/>

-Also, you can't animate the `BlurTarget` with these property animators, but you can animate its content to achieve the same effect.
+Also, you can't animate the `BlurTarget` with these property animators, but you can animate its content to achieve the same effect.<br/>

 It's a radical rewrite, so I expect some things to be broken.
-Please report any issues you find.
+Please report any issues you find.<br/>

 ## Scale factor

-The scale factor was always used in BlurView to reduce the size of the View snapshot to improve the blur performance at the cost of snapshot (and blur) quality/precision.
+The scale factor was always used in BlurView to reduce the size of the View snapshot to improve the blur performance at the cost of snapshot (and blur) quality/precision.<br/>
-Right now the default scale factor is set to 4 down from 6 in the previous versions.
+Right now the default scale factor is set to 4 down from 6 in the previous versions.<br/>
-You can also now control it by passing it to `setupWith()` method.
+You can also now control it by passing it to `setupWith()` method.<br/>
 On API <31 the scale factor is a key part to make the blur perform reasonably well, but on newer versions the performance difference is not as immediately noticeable, although I haven't measured it :)